-Two years ago I started writing my PhD thesis.
-I had already done all the experiments, finished the data analysis and even published a paper on the topic.
-I just had to sit at my desk and describe everything I’ve done in the lab, so I could finally get my title.
+Two years ago, I started writing my PhD thesis.
+I had already done the hard part: all the experiments, the data analysis, even publishing a paper.
+Now I just had to sit at my desk and describe everything I’ve done in the lab, so I could finally get my title.

 Wrong!
-To this day I’m still struggling to find the time, motivation and discipline to buckle down and do it.
+To this day, I’m still struggling to find the time, motivation, and discipline to buckle down and do it.
 But recently I stumbled upon a solution.
-In the past month, I managed to do as much progress as in the six months before that.
+During the past month, I managed to do as much progress as in the six months before that.
 You want to know how?
 I procrastinated my way toward my goals.

 Like most people here, I’m quite familiar with procrastination.
 Let’s face it: that’s why you’re surfing the internet right now, instead of doing that thing.
 You know very well what I’m talking about.
-And this is not even the main problem.
-The worst part is that the list of things we should do, but keep avoiding, keeps getting longer.
+And the worst part is that while we keep fooling around, the list of things we have to get done keeps getting longer and longer.

-To my surprise, for the past month, I picked the PhD thesis about 3 times out of 5.
-Although it’s not the most pressing task (the wedding is), nor the newest/most entertaining goal (the book is), I keep deciding to work on the thesis.
-It’s also the one that requires the most intellectual effort.
-Still, I somehow prefer it over and over again.
+To my surprise, during the past month, I’ve picked the PhD thesis about 3 times out of 5.
+Although it’s not the most pressing task (the wedding is), nor the newest/most entertaining goal (the book is), I keep deciding to work on the hardest one, which is writing the thesis.

 There’s probably some psychological explanation why this works.
 Maybe you’ve had a similar experience.
-If so, please leave a comment and tell me why it’s working.
+If so, let me know.
 And if not, give it a try!
 Stop fighting your inner procrastination monkey.
-Accept it and work together toward your goals.
+Embrace it and work together toward your goals.

 If you liked this post you will love my Life Optimization Crash Course.
 It contains over a decade's worth of research and self-experimentation compressed in just 5 short emails.
 And, best of all, it's FREE.
 Click here to join.
 I promise you won't regret it.